 If you face Virginia gun charges, protecting your rights in the criminal justice system is essential.
 In these cases, the strongest defense is the one you build with a lawyer.

 Are you ready to retain someone to work on your behalf?
-If so, schedule a consultation with attorney Thomas Soldan today (703) 957-7373.
+If so, call (703) 957-7373 to schedule a free initial consultation today.
 Please contact us for more information about these laws, and how our office might be able to help you fight the charges you face.